If you’re planning a visit to Vietnam, especially if you’re a budget traveler, one important consideration is how you will get around the cities.

 Should You Rent a Scooter in Vietnam?

-Now, we actually did rent a scooter on two separate occasions in Vietnam – one time in Sapa, in northern Vietnam, and one time in Ho Chi Minh City.
+Now, we actually did rent a scooter on three separate occasions in Vietnam – one time in Sapa, one time in Ninh Binh, and one time in Ho Chi Minh City.
 We had a scooter when we went to university, loved it, and knew how to drive it, so we felt brave enough to take the plunge and drive in Vietnam, and it was SO fun!

 It was also totally crazy driving a scooter (not so much in Sapa, but definitely in Ho Chi Minh City where the traffic was heavy).